-The ‘Estia’ Scheme is a special scheme announced by the government and subject to approval by the European Commission for Competition; therefore certain parameters might be subject to amendments.
-The Scheme will be available to those borrowers that have non performing facililies as at September 30, 2017, morgaged on their primary residence.
+The ‘Estia’ Scheme is a special scheme announced by the government and has been approved by the European Commission for Competition.
+The Scheme will be available to those borrowers that have non performing facilities as at 30 September 2017.
+These non performing facilities, mortgaged on their primary residence, must continue to be non performing until the date of application submission.

 The Scheme provides support to vulnerable borrowers and contributes to the deleverage of Cypriot banks’ non-performing loans, held by individuals and corporations and secured by a primary residence.